 After my second son and encouragement from a close friend, I started painting both for myself and concept pictures for various feature films.
 One of those films was the Wallace and Gromit Feature Film 'Curse of the Wear Rabbit', I also made some little Rabbits in the model making dept, but the times had changed.
 It was six years since I had been making models and it was now a huge company employing over 200 people, and it was hard to feel special in the way we all did in the early days.

-By 2014 I had a large body of my own work and my Mum persuaded me to have an exhibition along side her and my grandad Sven.
+By 2014 I had a large body of my own work and my mother persuaded me to have an exhibition along side her and my grandfather.
 This turned out to be fantastic.

 2015 Broomhill Art Hotel Barnstable,